excel-soft-bootcamp/identify-objects-continued-Datta98/StateManagement.md

 ASP.Net provides another way of state management, which is by using Cookies.
 Cookies are one of the best ways of storing information.<br> It is nothing but a text file which is stored on the client's machine.
  <br>
-         When the user sends a request to the server, the server creates a cookie and attaches a header and sends it back to the user along with the response.<br> The browser accepts the cookie and stores it at a specific location on the client's machine.
+         When the user sends a request to the server, the server creates a cookie and attaches a header and sends it back to the user along with the response.The browser accepts the cookie and stores it at a specific location on the client's machine.

  <br>
  <br>